-Unit Title Craftsmanship Unit Summary Students will continue to understand the importance of craftsmanship in their artwork.
-Students will be encouraged to focus on how they can improve their individual technique, as well as the neatness and overall quality of their work.
-Through the exploration of various mediums and subjects, students will gain new and additional experience in an array of art procedures and techniques, subsequently allowing them the opportunity to deepen their understanding as they work.
+Unit Title Craftsmanship Unit Summary Students will build upon their understanding of the importance of craftsmanship in their artwork.
+Students will be encouraged to focus on the evolution of their individual technique, as well as the neatness and overall quality of their work.
+Through the exploration of various mediums and subjects, students will gain new and additional experience in an array of art procedures and techniques, subsequently allowing them the opportunity to deepen their understanding as they experiment, combine techniques, and freely express themselves.

-· Unit Essential Questions: Key Understandings: What is craftsmanship?
+Unit Essential Questions: 1.
+What is craftsmanship?
 Why is it important?
-What is the importance of technique?
-What makes a piece of art "good" or "bad"?
-Craftsmanship emphasizes technique.
+2. What is the importance of technique?
+3. What makes a piece of art "good" or "bad"?
+Key Understandings: Craftsmanship emphasizes technique.
 To deepen understanding, we might further break down craftsmanship into technique (how we do something) and neatness (how well we do a particular something).
 Technique is the demonstration of skill in a given task.
 It is important to understand and demonstrate skill when learning or practicing a new procedure or process, because it allows us to grow as artists.
 Deciding whether art is "good" or "bad" is up to an individual's preference, or what they prefer.
 Being able to discuss or explain personal preference, as well as interpret the preferences of other artists, is an important part of understanding art.

-Focus Standards Addre essed in the Unit:
+Focus Standards Addressed in the Unit:

 Standard Number Standard Description

-9.3.3.A.
-Recognize critical processes used in the examination of works in the arts and humanities.
-Compare and contrast Analyze Interpret Form and test hypotheses Evaluate/form judgments
+9.3.5.A.
+Identify critical processes in the examination of works in the arts and humanities.
+Compare and contrast Analyze Interpret Form and test hypotheses

-9.4.3.B.
-Know how to communicate an informed individual opinion about the meaning of works in the arts.
-Important Standa rds Addressed in the Unit: 9.1.3.H.
-Handle materials, equipment, and tools safely at work and performance spaces.
-Identify materials used.
-Identify issues of cleanliness related to the arts.
-Recognize differences in selected physical space/environments.
-Identify methods for storing materials in the arts.
-9.1.3.J.
-Know and use traditional and contemporary technologies for producing, performing, and exhibiting works in the arts of the works of others.
-Know and use traditional technologies.
-Know and use contemporary technologies.
+Evaluate/form judgments 9.4.5.B.
+Investigate and communicate multiple philosophical views about works in the arts.
+Important Standards Addr essed in the Unit: 9.1.5.H.
+Use and maintain materials, equipment, and tools safely at work and performance spaces.
+Describe some materials used.
+Describe issues of cleanliness related to the arts.
+Know how to work in selected physical space/environments.
+Describe methods for storing materials in the arts.
+9.1.5.J.
+Apply and use traditional and contemporary technologies for producing, performing, and exhibiting works in the arts of the works of others. • Experiment with traditional technologies. • Experiment with contemporary technologies.

-Mis conceptions: Proper Conceptions: 1.
+Misconceptions: Proper Conceptions: 1.
 There is a single or right way to create a good work of art.
 1. A number of techniques or styles may be employed in creating a work of art.
-The way in which an artist choo ses to 2.
+The way in which an artist chooses to 2.
 One person's work is better than another's. work is a matter of personal preference as well.
-2. "Good" art is a matter of opinion or personal preferenc 3.
-Craftsmanship is less about making "good" art and morabout how to use materials to achieve a personal vision re
+"Good" art is a matter of opinion or personal preference.
+Craftsmanship is less about making "good" art and more about how to use materials to achieve a personal vision.